 - Bugs aren’t an issue on the river but if you’re spending time in the forest, make sure to have bug repellent or a head net accessible.
 We always pack along extra too.

 - Citronella (natural bug repellent) works but only lasts for about 20 minutes.
 DEET works very well but we find it travels best and feels better on your skin when it comes in a cream.
 Our guides recommend Watkins brand.
 It’s also available at stores in Sept-Îles.

 - If the bugs come out at camp, put on some long pants, socks, and a long-sleeved hooded shirt or hang out by the campfire—the key is to be proactive.

 The beauty of the deep wilderness is that it’s a chance to slow down and appreciate the little things.
 You’ll probably find yourself seeking a quiet corner to just sit and look at the river or the trees.
 These quiet moments help make lasting memories, but we also ensure there’s plenty for you to do if you feel like moving.

 We bring inflatable kayaks and stand up paddle boards that you can use during the day or at camp if you feel like going for a quick paddle.
 There are also some spectacular hikes we’ll take from camp and world class trout fishing.
 If you want to bring your camera go for it, just make sure you have a waterproof Pelican case.

 Some people will do yoga.
 You can also swim, help prepare meals, and learn about the Innu culture.
-With our Boreal Forest ecologist, you can go for a hike to look for edible plants or even help collect data (like water and soil samples) for scientific research.
+You can go for a guided hike to look for edible plants or even help collect data (like water and soil samples) for scientific research.